Kapeli/Dash-User-Contributions/docsets/Adobe_Experience_Manager/README.md

 Adobe Experience Manager Docset
 =======================

-This docset is maintained by Ignacio Bergmann (@nachocual).
+This docset is maintained by Ignacio Bergmann (https://github.com/nachocual).
 It was generated from the javadocs hosted by Adobe.

 How it was generated:
 * Download the index-all from the online documentation using wget: